40-Year-Old Pitcher – Free Agent

 Joel Peralta Contract Information:

-Agreed to a minor league contract with the Mariners in February of 2016 that includes an invite to spring training.
+Signed a minor league contract with the Cubs in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Joel Peralta – simply subscribe now.